GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 <eq:simulator:background:propagation_multi_mic>
 where $d_i$ is the distance from the the source $i$ to the source (see @fig:simulator:background:multi_mic_schema)

-One can write signal $x_2$ recorded by microphone $2$ as a function of the one recorded by microphone $1$ by combining their expressions:
+One can write the signal $x_2$, recorded by microphone $2$, as a function of the one recorded by microphone $1$ by combining their expressions:
 $
   x_2[n] = d_1 / d_2 x_1 [n - (d_2 - d_1)/(#c) #freq].
 $